-Emission sources: Electricity, T&D losses, water, waste, travel, courier
+Emission sources: Electricity, T&D losses, water, waste, business travel

 We engage our employees and wider stakeholders to unlock their talent and knowledge to drive year on year progress in sustainability.

-Small Stuff UK, a design-led, ethical and eco-friendly children’s store selling high quality gifts, clothing and books for young children, has achieved certification to Planet Mark.
-Small Stuff UK stocks only the highest quality ethical and eco-friendly products and are currently the only UK based children’s store to be certified.
+Small Stuff UK, a design-led, ethical and eco-friendly children’s store that sells high quality gifts, clothing and books for young children, has achieved Planet Mark certification.

-This is Small Stuff’s second year of business carbon footprint reporting.
-They first calculated the carbon footprint of their Sheffield store for the year ending March 2020 and set a target to reduce emissions by 5% annually.
+This is Small Stuff UK’s second year of business carbon footprint reporting and Planet Mark certification.
+Since certifying to Planet Mark, the company has set a target to reduce emissions by 5% annually.

 As part of the Planet Mark certification, Small Stuff UK has committed to making a year-on-year reduction.